 The witnesses and providers have to be certified and at least 18 years old.
 The person getting an LPA cannot be a witness.
 If they want to become a witness, the one applying for the LPA should name up to 5 people who will know about it.
 The applicant has to complete another form and send the copies to the people mentioned before they register the LPA.
 They are not allowed to post it or have it handed it to them.
 The people named have 3 weeks to register any of their objections and concerns.
-This is helpful in checking that the one applying for the LPA is not being pressured to make it.
+This helps check that the one applying for the LPA is not being pressured to make it.
 Naming those people who will be notified is the applicant’s choice and they do not have to fill out this part.

 Donees do not undergo a formal check, which is actually unregulated.
 The Donee will only be investigated if a relative, local authority or professional raises a concern and they will be the whistleblower.

 Even if a lot of Donors choose a family member(s) to be their Donee, this is a personal decision they are allowed to make.
 They can appoint someone else instead of a family member to avoid any conflict of interest.
 They should informally tell family members or their closest friends that they made an LPA, who the Donees are how they want the authority used.